 Why I photographed them this way (Part 2)

-This first photo by itself may not make a lot of sense to light and shoot the photo this way.
-However, when I was asked to help my son with all his friends on prom night I had to be able to shoot a lot of couple shots and group shots in a very limited time.
+This first photo may not make much sense on its own.
+Taking the picture this way requires a lot of light.
+However, when I was asked to help my son with all his friends on prom night, I had to take a lot of couple shots and group shots in a short time.

-If you see the lighting diagram you will notice I put lights up behind the people and up the stairs behind them.
-This is so I could shoot without having the drag the shutter too long to get the background to show up.
-It also helped me by having very little shadow that didn’t have some light hitting it.
-This meant that the dynamic range was in some ways compressed.
+If you look at the lighting diagram, you will notice that I have placed lights behind the people and up the stairs behind them.
+This allows me to shoot without having to drag the shutter for too long to capture the background.
+It also helped me by having a shadow that didn’t receive any light, which meant that the dynamic range was, in some ways, compressed.

 I hope you are seeing that I didn’t move.
-What I did do is use the Nikon 24-120mm lens so I could stay put and just zoom in and out the accommodate the size of each grouping.
+What I did do is use the Nikon 24-120mm lens so I could stay put and zoom in and out to accommodate the size of each grouping.

-If I were to step forward I could end up casting a shadow into the photo.
-By standing back you avoid the problem of the photographer casting a shadow.
+If I were to step forward, I might cast a shadow into the photo.
+By standing back, you avoid the problem of the photographer casting a shadow on the subject.

 Nikon D3S, 14-24mm, ISO 200 f/9 1/60

-This last photo helps you to understand one more reason I set the lights one way and left them alone.
-I put the lights on light stands and then put them as high as I could make them go and then put sand bags on the bottom of the stands.
+This last photo helps you understand one more reason I set the lights one way and left them as they were.
+I placed the lights on light stands and positioned them as high as possible.
+I then added sandbags to the bottom of the stands.

-This helped be sure the light would drop off down behind people and make any shadows not hit people in the rows in back.
-Also by having steps to use I was able to stack folks to get everyone in the photo and see their faces.
+This helped ensure the light would drop off behind people and prevent any shadows from falling on those in the back rows.
+Additionally, by having steps to follow, I could arrange everyone in the photo and capture their faces.

 Summary

-Many times what will determine how you photograph groups will be the time you have with the group and how many different groups you have in that time frame.
-I have learned to setup for the biggest group and then place the smaller groups in the same space and just get closer with the camera.
+Often, what determines how you photograph groups is the time you have with the group and the number of different groups you have in that time frame.
+I have learned to set up for the largest group and then place the smaller groups in the same space, getting closer with the camera.